welele08/docs/content/en/docs/Concepts/specfile.md

 - `requires`: List of packages which it depends on
 - `conflicts`: List of packages which it conflicts with
-- `provides`: List of packages which it provides

 ### Rutime specs